 The term insider on its own does not suggest that a person is a threat, of course.
 Every individual within a company, charity, educational establishment, healthcare facility, or government agency is an insider.

-An insider threat, in the context of cybersecurity, usually involves someone within an organization who uses their privileged access to cause harm to said organization.
-The most obvious example is an employee who leaks sensitive data, perhaps for their own financial gain.
-For instance, they could steal intellectual property or trade secrets to sell to a rival company.
+An insider threat usually involves someone within an organization who uses their authorized access to cause harm to that organization.
+This could be an employee who leaks sensitive data for their own financial gain by selling intellectual property or trade secrets to a rival company.

 We describe them as an insider threat because that kind of action can cause the company financial and reputational harm, as well as put consumers and service users at risk.
 In the case of the insider employee selling sensitive data to an outsider, the leaked information could be used to launch cyberattacks against the company or its customers.